 From what I’ve seen, even the traditional formula of orchestrating mass-mailer campaigns to any influencer with strong reach and engagements, is broken.
 The plethora of products, influencers and content vying for consumer attention has forced brands to be a lot more sophisticated in how they vet potentially impactful partners.

-This is why Traackr enables you to combine rich criteria like follower count, engagement rate, location, and timing of mention, with audience demographics like age, country or city of residence, income levels, and more.
+This is why Traackr enables you to find top influencers by combining rich criteria like follower count, engagement rate, location, and timing of mention, with audience demographics like age, country or city of residence, income levels, and more.

 In either a gifting or paid campaign, here are the extra criteria I’d recommend evaluating to narrow your list of partners: